-Can you swap your regular ink with sublimation ink?
+In today’s article we’ll answer the question: Can you use sublimation ink for regular printing?
 After all, it’s used on t-shirts, mugs, and glass surfaces, so it’s pretty versatile.

 Well, we can’t argue with the logic.
 However, there are some crucial things to consider before swapping out your cartridges.
 If you’re not properly informed about your printer and its ink compatibility, you could end up damaging it.